langsari/the-noble-quran/README.md

 The Quran Web application in Thai Language : My final project of IT student
 >>>>>>> 7c86acc795646b1c5bfe6812cf07d9118f9b9b2f
 # Introduction
+This project is a development from a project that seniors have done in the past.
+We have seen the imperfections of the project. for example Translations that are not shown , Incomplete audio files, colors and pages of the web page are not interested.
+So we want to continue this project to make this project more complete and add some functions.

 # Problem Definition